 Monetary and fiscal operations when the US government spends

 It is possible to trace through the sequence of operations that are involved when the US government spends.
-In normal times, when there is no quantitative easing and the Fed targets a positive short-term interest rate, there are six basic steps in the process.
+In normal times, when there is neither quantitative easing nor interest on reserves and the Fed is targeting a positive short-term interest rate, there are six basic steps in the process.
 The following description is based on a post by Randall Wray and a freely downloadable academic paper by Scott Fullwiler.
 The six steps are as follows:

 1. Repurchase agreement.
 The Fed credits reserve accounts and instructs the banks to credit the accounts of the primary dealers (the primary dealers mostly are banks) while requiring government bonds as collateral.
 This step, like later ones, can be represented in T-accounts.
 (A more sophisticated approach is taken by Fullwiler in the paper linked to above.)
 It is arbitrarily assumed in the T-accounts that the amount of government spending involved is 10 (million, or perhaps billion) dollars.
 The repurchase agreement has effects on the T-accounts of the Fed, banks and primary dealers, but the overall impact on net financial assets is zero, since the step just involves an asset swap.

 2. Treasury auction.
 New bonds are offered to non-government.
 For simplicity, we can assume they are purchased entirely by the primary dealers, but in general that need not be the case.
 For present purposes, this simplifying assumption makes no meaningful difference to the analysis.
 The auction will involve a depletion of reserves as primary dealers draw down bank accounts to pay for the bonds, and will add balances to the Treasury’s account at the Fed.
 The action in this step affects the T-accounts of the Fed, the Treasury, banks and primary dealers.
 As with the first step, overall there is no impact on net financial assets.